Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 5. /locate

-/locate is a great helpful command for you to know where specific Minecraft landmarks are located near you, as most of the time, you’re maybe lazy, or don’t have enough time to go doing long exploration with your friends, this is a convenient command to make things easy for you when playing with your friends. /locate [landmarkName]
+/locate is a great helpful command for you to know where specific Minecraft landmarks are located near you, as most of the time, you’re maybe lazy or don’t have enough time to go doing long exploration with your friends, this is a convenient command to make things easy for you when playing with your friends. /locate [landmarkName]

 4. /recipe

-You can easily do: /recipe give [playername] * to learn every recipe that exist in Minecraft especially when you have friends or new players who are in your realm that don’t remember every single Minecraft recipe, giving them the ability to learn everything would help them craft items easier.
+You can easily do: /recipe give [playername] * to learn every recipe that exists in Minecraft especially when you have friends or new players who are in your realm that don’t remember every single Minecraft recipe, giving them the ability to learn everything would help them craft items easier.

 3. /gamerule

-For example, not wanting to die and having your items scattered all around the ground at your death place is frustrating, by doing /gamerule keepInventory true, we are able to turn off the losing of inventory after death and being able to keep our items when we die.
+For example, dealing with the frustration of dying and finding your items scattered all around the ground at your death place can be avoided by using /gamerule keep inventory true.
+This command allows us to turn off the loss of inventory after death and keep our items.

 2. /setworldspawn or /spawnpoint